truthixify/haven/README.md

 ## What is Haven

 Haven Protocol is a privacy reputation and incentivized discovery layer built natively on Nervos CKB.
 Users earn a public, non-transferable Haven Score (0-1000) based on real activity across Twitter, GitHub, and on-chain ecosystems.
-The score is fully visible -- it appears on public dashboards, leaderboards, and is readable by any dApp on CKB.
+The score is fully visible: it appears on public dashboards, leaderboards, and is readable by any dApp on CKB.
 What is never visible is the identity behind the score.

 When users connect their accounts to Haven, those linkages are stored exclusively inside a Phala Network TEE (Trusted Execution Environment) in a PostgreSQL database running locally within the TEE container.
-Nobody outside the TEE -- not Haven contributors, not any database, not on-chain observers -- can ever know which Twitter account, GitHub profile, or set of wallets belongs to a given Haven Score.
+Nobody outside the TEE (not Haven contributors, not any database, not on-chain observers) can ever know which Twitter account, GitHub profile, or set of wallets belongs to a given Haven Score.
 The TEE hardware protects the environment, and the data never leaves.

 There is no traditional backend.
 The Phala TEE handles all computation, proof requests, and on-chain settlement.
-The SP1 proof worker generates a ZK proof (SP1 PLONK) that verifies the TEE correctly executed the scoring computation -- that it computed each component score (privacy, contribution, humanity, community) honestly from real activity data and produced the final score without tampering.
+The SP1 proof worker generates a ZK proof (SP1 PLONK) that verifies the TEE correctly executed the scoring computation, confirming that it computed each component score (privacy, contribution, humanity, community) honestly from real activity data and produced the final score without tampering.
 The CKB type script checks this proof on-chain before allowing any score update.
 If the proof is invalid, the score does not change.

 ## Architecture